10 Site Characterization

 10.5.1 Source Identification Tools

-Chemical fingerprinting involves the evaluation of the relative proportions of different substances in a mixture to link contaminants in the environment to one or more known or suspected sources (see the text box in Section 10.4.3.4).
-The data from available analytical methods can be evaluated using various graphical, statistical, or geospatial techniques.
-These methods have been commonly used for petroleum and chlorinated compound source identification and can potentially be applied to PFAS, because the release of PFAS into the environment generally involves the release of a complex mixture of substances, including different subclasses of PFAS.
+Chemical fingerprinting often involves the evaluation of the relative proportions of different substances in a mixture to link contaminants in the environment to one or more known or suspected sources (see the text box in Section 10.4.5.2).
+The data from available analytical methods can be evaluated using various graphical, statistical, and geospatial techniques.
+These methods have been commonly used for legacy contaminants such as petroleum and chlorinated compound source identification and can potentially be applied to PFAS mixtures.
 The following sections describe some of the forensic information that may be useful to evaluate sources, as well as some tools for comparing samples within a data set.

 10.5.1.1 Manufacturing Signatures